 Most personal injury lawsuits – including those stemming from Boston car accidents – will be settled out-of-court through mutual agreement long before the case ever reaches the trial phase.
 Only about five percent of all injury claims will go to trial.

-At the Law Offices of Jeffrey S. Glassman, we work tirelessly to negotiate a fair settlement agreement on behalf of crash victims.
+Our Boston car accident attorneys work tirelessly to negotiate a fair settlement agreement on behalf of crash victims.

-But when there are disagreements about issues critical to the case – such as who is at-fault or the cause or extent of claimant’s injuries or what is a reasonable amount of damages – we do not back down from taking a case to court.
+But when there are disagreements about issues critical to the case – such as who is at fault or the cause or extent of claimant’s injuries or what is a reasonable amount of damages – we do not back down from taking a case to court.

 We conduct a complete and thorough investigation and discovery, seek as necessary the input of expert witnesses and carefully formulate the best legal strategy for success.What is a Trial?